bonitasoft/bonita-artifacts-model/README.md

 To release a new version, maintainers may use the Release and Publication GitHub actions.

-* Release action will invoke the `gitflow-maven-plugin` to perform all required merges, version updates and tag creation.
+1. [Release action](https://github.com/bonitasoft/bonita-artifacts-model/actions/workflows/release.yml) will invoke the `gitflow-maven-plugin` to perform all required merges, version updates and tag creation.
-* Publication action will build and deploy a given tag to Maven Central.
+2. [Publication action](https://github.com/bonitasoft/bonita-artifacts-model/actions/workflows/publish.yml) will build and deploy a given tag to Maven Central.
-* A Github release should be created and associated to the tag.
+3. A GitHub release should be created and associated to the tag.

 ## Resources